Investors hit hard as Apple bonds tank

 At the same time, a proper market has yet to materialize for credit default swaps offering protection on Apple bonds.
 Although activity has picked up since the bonds priced, CDS remains illiquid and actual quotes and pricings are sparse.

-Investors continue to be reluctant to make a market in any maturity other than the five-year, and the spread remains range-bound where the indicative mid-point was originally derived at 25 basis points.
+Investors continue to be reluctant to make a market in any maturity other than the five-year, and the spread remains range-bound where the indicative mid-point was originally derived at 25bp.

 That has surprised some who cautioned from the outset that the 30-year maturity was a surprising one for a technology name, given the uncertain lifecycle of companies in that sector.